 These are just a few examples of how the golf club could be liable.
 In each of these examples, the answer would be yes to the question, is a golf course liable for damages?
 If you believe you have a reason to make a claim against a golf club, discuss it with our claims team to find out if it is valid.

 Liability For Golf Course Accidents

-In this section, we look at the golf club duty of care the club has towards its members and also visiting public.
+In this section of our golf course accident claims guide, we look at the golf club duty of care the club has towards its members and also visiting public.
 To answer the question, Does golf club membership include insurance?
 The answer is generally, no, it does not.
 Some clubs may offer golf insurance as an extra, on top of membership fees.
 However, this will only be public liability insurance in case you damage the property of a third party.

 The golf club itself must comply with all health and safety directives that relate to both the hospitality sector and also the leisure activity sector.
 If the golf club doesn’t comply fully, and this leads to a visitor to the golf club being injured, they could be liable to pay compensation.

 Many golf clubs offer visitors rental of golfing equipment, which could lead to a golf course claim if the equipment is faulty.

 Additionally, the hire of golf carts or golf buggies is often available and, at some golf courses, compulsory.
 When this equipment is not maintained to a safe level, it can result in an accident or injury to the person using it (or driving it in the case of a golf buggy).
 If it can be proven that faulty equipment was to blame, then a personal injury solicitor could be able to process a compensation claim for the victim.

 How To Start A Golf Course Accident Claim

 Starting your golf course accident claims is very straightforward.
 First of all, if you have been the victim of an accident at a golf course, there are some things you can do before starting your claim, such as: